Ivory Coast's Gbagbo in Hague court over poll violence

 | THE HAGUE

-THE HAGUE Former Ivory Coast leader Laurent Gbagbo sat motionless as the International Criminal Court's prosecutor accused him on Tuesday of plunging his country into chaos in a bid to hold power after losing 2010 polls.
+THE HAGUE Hundreds of supporters of former Ivory Coast leader Laurent Gbagbo protested outside the International Criminal Court on Tuesday as he appeared for a hearing on whether he should face trial for crimes against humanity.

-Gbagbo, 67, is the only ex-head of state to appear in the Court, whose credibility is at stake after a string of collapsed cases.
-The tribunal was holding a hearing to establish whether he will stand full trial for crimes against humanity for allegedly ordering his forces to commit mass murder and rape.
+Gbagbo is accused of plunging his country into civil war after 2010 elections rather than relinquishing his grip on power.
+He is the only ex-head of state to appear in the Court, whose credibility is at stake after a string of collapsed cases.

-"What should have been a moment of national unity, the first presidential elections in 10 years in Cote d'Ivoire, descended into chaos and unspeakable violence," said Fatou Bensouda, the prosecutor, using the country's French name.

 Gbagbo, a 67-year-old former history professor, was dressed in a sober business suit.
-Though he is not due to speak until next week, he watched proceedings from a seat at the back of the court.
-He looked relaxed and at one point broke into a broad grin when he spotted familiar faces in the public gallery.
+He was alert but largely expressionless as he watched proceedings from a seat at the back of the court and is not due to speak until late next week.

 The sessions have been spread over several days to take account of his health, which his lawyers say was weakened by months of detention in Ivory Coast before his transfer to the Hague court in November 2011.